 You get to taste things, talk to the producer in most cases, find out more about how things are made and pick up seasonal things as well which is better for the environment.

 Take a tour of your own village, town or city armed with your smartphone or digital camera and snap places as you go.

 Then when you get home print the photos arrange these into a summer photograph scrapbook, “Our Neighbourhood” or “Our Village”.

 The kids will have fun writing captions for the photos too and maybe add in some information that they know about each place.
 “Here’s where I was born” etc.

 #10.
 Find a Geocache

 Geocaching is a fun free activity where you try to locate hidden containers, called geocaches, using GPS-enabled devices and then share your experiences online.
 It’s kind of like a modern treasure hunt or Hide and Seek!
 You will be amazed to find out how many geocaches there are near you.

 You look up a geocache near you and put in the coordinates e.g. into Google Maps then set off to find the cache.
 There’s a clue given with the coordinates to help you locate the cache.

-Do you have a favourite free thing to do with your family?
+Have your say!
+Do you have any favourite free family things to do?
 Share it in the comments below